dphengsiaroun/dataviz-lille/README.md

 Visit this url `http://localhost:5601` on your browser.

-On `Dev tools` view, add this code :
+In Dashboard click in `Dev tools` view and add this code :
 ```
 PUT items
 {